Memorandum D10-15-12: Interpretation of Tariff Item 9986.00.00 – Religious Articles

 Religious statues and statuettes

-Medals and crosses
+Religious medals and crosses

-20. Religious medals bear the representation of a religious image or design.
+18. Religious medals bear the representation of a religious image or design.
 Examples include: St. Christopher and other patron Saint medals, miraculous medals, Buddha and Hindu deity amulets.

 Religious figures and plaques, mounted or not

-25. Such prayers do not have to be found in religious manuscripts, such as the Bible, Torah, or Quran, for them to be religious.
+22. A plaque is a flat wall hanging with decoration or lettering on it.
+The decoration or text must be of a religious nature, such as a prayer.
+Such prayers do not have to be found in religious manuscripts, such as the Bible, Torah, or Quran, to be religious.
 It can be any personal communication, reverent petition, praise or thanksgiving to God, deities, other spiritual entities, such as angels and saints, or objects of worship, such as the sun.

-28. A religious ancestral shrine is as a holy or sacred place, which is dedicated to a specific deity, ancestor, hero, martyr, saint, daemon or similar figure of awe and respect.
-Ancestral shrines often contain idols, relics, photos, cult images or other such objects associated with the figure being venerated.
-They may contain an altar, a small shelf, or a full table top.
+25. A religious ancestral shrine is a holy or sacred place, which is dedicated to a specific deity, ancestor, hero, martyr, saint, daemon, or similar figure of awe and respect.
 It can also be constructed to set apart a site which is thought to be particularly holy.

-29. Many are small and consist of a statue on a pedestal or in an alcove, niche or grotto, or can be elaborate booths without ceilings.
+26. Ancestral shrines often contain idols, relics, photos, cult images or other such objects associated with the figure being venerated.
+They may contain an altar, a small shelf, or a full table top.
+Many are small and consist of a statue on a pedestal or in an alcove, niche or grotto, or can be elaborate booths without ceilings.

 Communion sets

-33. A communion set is a set of utensils for use in religious communion services.
+29. A communion set is a set of utensils for use in religious communion services.
 It may consist of two or more of the following articles: chalices, ciboria, communion cups, communion cup tray, glasses, cruets, cruet sets, flagons, patens, bread plates, absolution and host boxes, pyxes, viaticums, spoons and ladles, tweezers, intinction sets, ostensorium, lunula, monstrances, thabors, reliquaries, and lavabo bowls.

 Oil stocks

-34. Oil stocks refer only to the containers or vessels in which various oils used in religious services are held, not to the oil itself.
+30. Oil stocks refer only to the containers or vessels in which various oils used in religious services are held, not to the oil itself.
+Large jars, or other containers, simply used to store oil are not considered to be oil stocks.

 Crosiers

-36. Crosiers are stylized shepherds' hooked staffs that are part of a bishop's regalia.
+31. Crosiers are stylized shepherds' hooked staffs that are part of a bishop's regalia.

 Benitiers

-37. Benitiers are open holy water containers, into which worshippers dip their fingers before blessing themselves.
+32. Benitiers are open holy water containers, into which worshippers dip their fingers before blessing themselves.
+They come in a wide variety of styles.
+They may:

 Sprinklers

-40. Sprinklers are hand-held batons used to sprinkle holy water on congregations or objects during religious ceremonies.
+34. Sprinklers are hand-held batons used to sprinkle holy water on congregations or objects during religious ceremonies.
 There are two types:

-43. Incense boats are vessels specifically designed to hold and dispense incense.
+36. Incense boats are vessels specifically designed to hold and dispense incense.
 Mustard dishes, relish dishes, and other similar covered condiment dishes are not considered to be incense boats.

 Baptismal shells or fonts

-47. A font bowl imported together with a specifically designed base or support qualifies under the tariff items.
+38. A font bowl imported together with a specifically designed base or support qualifies under the tariff items.
 However, unrelated tables or stands do not.

 Scapulars

-48. Scapulars may be either:
+39. Scapulars may be either:

-- (a) Monastic - A short cloak covering the shoulders, originally prescribed by the Order of St. Benedict, to be worn by monks when engaged in manual labour or worn as a sign of devotion in church services.
+- Monastic - A short cloak covering the shoulders, originally prescribed by the Order of St. Benedict, to be worn by monks when engaged in manual labour or worn as a sign of devotion in church services.

-- (b) Devotional - An article composed of two small squares of woolen cloth, wood or laminated paper, a few inches in size, fastened together by long strings passing over the shoulders.
+- Devotional - An article composed of two small squares of woolen cloth, wood or laminated paper, a few inches in size, fastened together by long strings passing over the shoulders.
 Most bear a devotional scripture and image.

-49. Scapulars are commonly worn as a badge of affiliation to the religious order that presents it.
+40. Scapulars are commonly worn as a badge of affiliation to the religious order that presents it.

 Scroll sets

-56. Scroll sets may be either:
+45. Scroll sets may be either:

-- (a) religious phylactery scroll sets known as tefillin.
+- religious phylactery scroll sets known as tefillin.
 These are small boxes, usually made of leather, which contain small pieces of religious parchments with phrases from the Torah (Old Testament); or

-- (b) Torah scrolls of handwritten parchments of the first five books of Moses.
+- Torah scrolls of handwritten parchments of the first five books of Moses.
 These sets usually include:

 Chanukah candlesticks